 Take care of yourself and one another

 This work is hard.
-We can become tired and reactive, so it is important to look after ourselves and our colleagues.
-Working with empathy with survivors of traumatic incidents can affect us in different ways and lead to a change in the way we see the world.
+We can become tired and reactive, so looking after ourselves and our colleagues is vital.
+Working with empathy with survivors of traumatic incidents can affect us in different ways and change how we see the world.
 Our response to working with trauma can fluctuate over time from negative, to neutral, to positive.

-- A negative influence, known as vicarious trauma, is where we notice an increase in feelings of anxiety/anger/sadness, a cynical world view or detachment from patients/family and friends.
+- A negative influence, known as vicarious trauma, is where we notice increased anxiety/anger/sadness, a cynical world view or detachment from patients/family and friends.

 - A neutral impact is where we are manage the distress with the use of personal resilience, support and helpful coping strategies.

-- A positive influence, known as traumatic resilience, is where we are more appreciative of what we have or develop deeper compassion.
+- A positive influence, known as traumatic resilience, is where we appreciate what we have or develop more profound compassion.

 We need to ease and soothe our own suffering.
-Take the time to gain the knowledge needed to do this in the most helpful way.
-Below are some hyper-links to resources that we hope are useful to you, your colleagues and your patients.
+Take the time to gain the knowledge needed to do this most helpfully.
+Below are some hyperlinks to resources that we hope are useful to you, your colleagues and your patients.